accordproject/techdocs/docs/basic-use.md

 ## Download a Template

-You can download a single clause or contract template from the [Accord Project Template Library](https://templates.accordproject.org) as a zip file.
-Once downloaded unzip the archive so you can inspect the contents.
+You can download a single clause or contract template from the [Accord Project Template Library](https://templates.accordproject.org) as an archive (`.cta`) file.

 > Note that the version of `cicero-cli` needs to match the Cicero version that is required by a template.
 > * You can check the version of your CLI with `cicero --version`.